Cristero War: Beginning of violence

 The Calles government failed at first to take the threat seriously.
 The rebels did well against the agraristas, a rural militia recruited throughout Mexico, and the Social Defense forces, the local militia, but were at first always defeated by regular federal troops, who guarded the main cities.
-The federal army then had 79,759 men.
-When the Jalisco federal commander, General Jesús Ferreira, moved in on the rebels, he matter-of-factly wired to army headquarters that "it will be less a campaign than a hunt."
+The Federal Army then had 79,759 men.
+When the Jalisco federal commander, General Jesús Ferreira, moved in on the rebels, he wired to army headquarters that "it will be less a campaign than a hunt."
 That sentiment was held also by Calles.

-However, the rebels planned their battles fairly well considering that most of them had little to no previous military experience.
+However, the rebels planned their battles fairly well, especially when it is considered that most of them had little to no previous military experience.
 The most successful rebel leaders were Jesús Degollado, a pharmacist; Victoriano Ramírez, a ranch hand; and two priests, Aristeo Pedroza and José Reyes Vega.
-Reyes Vega was renowned, and Cardinal Davila deemed him a "black-hearted assassin."
+Reyes Vega was renowned, and Cardinal Davila deemed him a "black-hearted assassin".
 At least five priests took up arms, and many others supported them in various ways.

 Many of the rebel peasants who took up arms in the fight had different motivations from the Catholic Church.
 Many were still fighting for agrarian land reform, which had been years earlier the focal point of the Mexican Revolution.
 The peasantry was still upset of the usurpation of its rightful title to the land.

 The Mexican episcopate never officially supported the rebellion, but the rebels had some indications that their cause was legitimate.
 Bishop José Francisco Orozco of Guadalajara remained with the rebels.
 Although he formally rejected armed rebellion, he was unwilling to leave his flock.

-On February 23, 1927, the Cristeros defeated federal troops for the first time at San Francisco del Rincón, Guanajuato, followed by another victory at San Julián, Jalisco.
+On 23 February 1927, the Cristeros defeated federal troops for the first time at San Francisco del Rincón, Guanajuato, followed by another victory at San Julián, Jalisco.
 However, they quickly began to lose in the face of superior federal forces, retreated into remote areas, and constantly fled federal soldiers.
 Most of the leadership of the revolt in the state of Jalisco was forced to flee to the U.S. although Ramírez and Vega remained.

 In April 1927, the leader of the civilian wing of the Cristiada, Anacleto González Flores, was captured, tortured, and killed.
 The media and the government declared victory, and plans were made for a re-education campaign in the areas that had rebelled.
-As if to prove that the rebellion was not extinguished and to avenge his death, Vega led a raid against a train carrying a shipment of money for the Bank of Mexico on April 19, 1927.
+As if to prove that the rebellion was not extinguished and to avenge his death, Vega led a raid against a train carrying a shipment of money for the Bank of Mexico on 19 April 1927.
 The raid was a success, but Vega's brother was killed in the fighting.